Kotlin/KEEP/proposals/KEEP-0438-name-based-destructuring.md

 of an expression (like `public`).
 This rejects annotations, since they may appear in front of an expression too.
 We would need unbounded lookahead to decide which rule to apply, which would heavily impact parsing performance.
+The option of having a specific keyword to signal the type of destructuring was deemed too wordy for a feature that is so heavily used.

 **Translation**.
 The compiler should treat name-based destructuring as a sequence of property accesses.
 In general, a name-based destructuring